mohamed20163858/hello-rails-react/README.md

 coming soon

 ### Setup
 You can download the page by clicking in the code green button and select Download ZIP or if you are a developer.
-You can get the https link or ssh link just copy it and use your favourite command line git interface and write this `git clone https://github.com/mohamed20163858/blog_project.git` if you use https or write `git clone git@github.com:mohamed20163858/blog_project.git` if you use ssh
+You can get the https link or ssh link just copy it and use your favourite command line git interface and write this `https://github.com/mohamed20163858/hello-rails-react.git` if you use https or write `git@github.com:mohamed20163858/hello-rails-react.git` if you use ssh

 ### Usage